retirement savings | november 26, 2024

 The program counts qualifying balances of members of a household who share the same address and last name and/or are co‑owners of a joint account.

 Streamlining your accounts makes it easier to track your savings progress during the accumulation phase.
 It also makes planning and executing your withdrawal strategy simpler as you approach and transition through various stages of retirement.
-Not only will your required minimum distributions (RMDs) involve a more straight-forward calculation, but you will probably enjoy a simpler process for satisfying your RMDs in the manner you wish.
-Whether you plan to live on your RMD income, make Qualified Charitable Distributions (QCDs), transfer the proceeds to a taxable account, or some combination, coordinating these actions can be easier after consolidation.
+Not only will your required minimum distributions (RMDs) involve a more straightforward calculation, but you will probably enjoy a simpler process for satisfying your RMDs in the manner you wish.
+Whether you plan to live on your RMD income, make qualified charitable distributions, transfer the proceeds to a taxable account, or some combination, coordinating these actions can be easier after consolidation.

 Before or after RMD age, you can simply be more strategic about which account types you use to fund your lifestyle (and when) if you’re drawing from a consolidated portfolio versus planning across multiple firms and representatives.
-Another important note, upon withdrawal, many employer plans require prorated withdrawals by source and investment type.
+Another important note: Upon withdrawal, many employer plans require prorated withdrawals by source and investment type.
 For instance, if you hope to withdraw only from Roth sources or your money market in your 401(k), your plan rules may not accommodate this level of specificity.
-Luckily, a Rollover IRA can.
+A Rollover IRA can.

 The many advantages of consolidation come along with a few disadvantages and limitations